BYU-ITC-544/milestones/milestone-6/Milestone 6: Backup, Restore and Disaster Recovery.md

 These solutions vary in terms of features, scalability, and complexity, so it's important to evaluate them based on your specific requirements.
 Additionally, make sure to review the licensing terms and any potential limitations or restrictions that may apply.

+## Step 3 - Disaster Recovery Plan

+A comprehensive Disaster Recovery (DR) plan should address various aspects of an organization's operations to ensure business continuity in the event of a disaster.
+Here is a list of key elements that should be included in a well-rounded DR plan:

+1. Risk Assessment and Business Impact Analysis
+2. Recovery Objectives and Priorities
+3. Roles and Responsibilities
+4. Contact Information
+5. Data Backup and Restoration Procedures
+6. Disaster Recovery Site
+7. Hardware and Software Inventory
+8. Network Infrastructure
+9. Application Recovery Procedures
+10. Testing and Maintenance
+11. Training and Awareness
+12. Vendor and Supplier Contingency Plans
+13. Financial and Legal Considerations
+14. Emergency Response Procedures
+15. Incident Reporting and Escalation
+16. Communication Plan
+17. Post-Recovery Evaluation

+Remember that each organization's DR plan will vary based on its specific needs, industry, size, and the criticality of its operations.
+Regular updates and reviews of the plan are essential to ensure its relevance and effectiveness in addressing potential threats and disasters.

 ### Submission Requirements

-[ ] 50 Points - A backup policy that contains all 14 points
+[ ] 30 Points - A backup policy that contains all 14 points
-[ ] 150 Points - You can backup and restore your machines to the specifications in your policy
+[ ] 40 Points - You can backup and restore your machines to the specifications in your policy [ ] 30 Points - Disaster Recovery Plan